The explicit expression of the fugacity for weakly interacting Bose and Fermi gases: Introduction

 where $\alpha_{k}$ is a constant corresponding to the $k$-th end $c_{k}$.
 The homogeneous Riemann-Hilbert problem is a Riemann-Hilbert problem with $g\left( \zeta\right) =0$.
 In a homogeneous Riemann-Hilbert problem, the problem is converted into finding a function $\psi\left( \zeta\right) $ from the jump on the two sides of the boundary $L$, $G\left( \zeta\right) =\psi^{+}\left( \zeta\right) /\psi^{-}\left( \zeta\right) \,$.

 Take an isochoric process as an example.
-In this case, the fugacity is determined by eq. (\ref{I2}).
-The first step is to introduce a real function whose zero gives eq. (\ref{I2}).
-Analytically continuing this real function to the complex plane gives a complex function, and, clearly, the zero of the real function becomes some of zeros of this complex function on the real axis.
+In this case, the fugacity is determined by Eq. (\ref{I2}).
+The first step is to introduce a real function whose zero gives Eq. (\ref{I2}).
+Analytically continuing this real function to the complex plane gives a complex function, and, clearly, the zero of the real function becomes the zero of this complex function on the real axis.
 Therefore, the fugacity $z$ becomes a real zero of this complex function, and the problem of solving the fugacity is converted into a problem of seeking the real zero of such a complex function.
 The key step toward solving the zero relies on the homogeneous Riemann-Hilbert problem.

 Based on the Riemann-Hilbert problem, Leonard calculates the explicit expression for the fugacity for ideal Bose and Fermi gases \cite{Leonard}.
-More details about this method are described in Sec. \ref{II}.
+We also construct an exactly solvable phase transition model, the generalized Bose--Einstein condensation, with the help of the Riemann-Hilbert problem \cite{Ours1}.

+Note that besides Bose and Fermi cases, this method can also be used to solve the fugacity for intermediate statistics which describes various elementary excitations \cite{OurAnn2,OurJSP} corresponding to various quantization schemes \cite{OurAnn3}.
+Moreover, the method can be applied to solve the ideal and interacting gases in confined space \cite{JMP07,PLA,PLA2,PLA3,PLA4,PLA5,PLA6,PLA7,PLA8}.

+Moreover, if a singularity appears in the relation of the fugacity $z$ and the temperature $T$, there is a phase transition.
+In this paper, we give rigorous results of the relation between $z$ and $T$, so we can judge the occurrence of a phase transition by observing the relation of $z$ and $T$ directly.

-A description of the method is given in Sec. \ref{II}.
-In Secs. \ref{III} and \ref{V}, we calculate the explicit expression for the fugacity for hard-sphere Bose and Fermi gases, Sec. \ref{III} for isochoric processes and Sec. \ref{V} for isobaric processes.
+A detailed description of the method is given in Sec. \ref{II}.
+In Secs. \ref{III} and \ref{V}, we calculate the explicit expression for the fugacity for two- and three-dimensional hard-sphere Bose and Fermi gases, isochoric cases in Sec. \ref{III} and isobaric cases in Sec. \ref{V}.
+In Sec. \ref{HTLD}, we compare our result with the virial expansion at high temperatures and low densities.
+In Sec. \ref{Phasetransitions}, we discuss the Bose-Einstein condensation phase transition of three--dimensional hard-sphere Bose gases.
 The conclusions are summarized in Sec. \ref{VI}.